bark-simulator/bark-ml/Readme.md

 source utils/dev_into.sh
 ```

-Now - once in the virtualenv - you can build any of the libraries or execute binaries within BARK-ML using [Bazel](https://bazel.build/).
+Now - once in the virtual python environment - you can build any of the libraries or execute binaries within BARK-ML using [Bazel](https://bazel.build/).
 To run the getting started example from above, use the following command: `bazel run //examples:continuous_env`.